SGL-UT/gnsstk-apps/core/apps/positioning/README.md

 solution in meters, preceded by the system to which it applies, for each system included in the solution, followed by the descriptor again.
 Finally the DIA line includes the number of satellites, followed by the PDOP, GDOP and the RMS residual of fit and the descriptor.
 Note that RINEX comments are limited to 60 characters, and so it may happen that very long solution descriptors will get truncated.
-There are other RINEX tools in the GPS Toolkit that will read and make use of these position-clock comments.
+There are other RINEX tools in the GNSS Toolkit that will read and make use of these position-clock comments.

 PRSolve log file output:
 ------------------------